SunandBean/english_sentence_reminder/README.md

 ### So you can learn things below in this repository.
 - How to query the information from `Notion database`
-- How to send the mail throught `NAVER mail`
+- How to send the mail through `NAVER mail`

 ## Preparations